RTL Group: Growth and stock market launch

 CLT-UFA not only grew organically but also increased in size due to a number of acquisitions.
 In the year 2000, Bertelsmann and Pearson announced plans to merge their television, radio, and production activities.
 The two companies joined forces to create RTL Group, Europe's leading network of television channels and radio stations with a global content business, which was rebranded FremantleMedia in 2001 (now called Fremantle).
 This merger was designed to provide a strong European response to U.S. media dominance.

-RTL Group was first listed on the London Stock Exchange on 26 July 2000.
+RTL Group was first listed on the London Stock Exchange, the Brussels Stock Exchange, and the Luxembourg Stock Exchange on 26 July 2000.
 The existing shell of Audiofina, which was already a listed company, was used to simplify the administrative effort involved in the stock market launch.
 The issue price of the RTL Group share was calculated based on the closing prices of Audiofina in Luxembourg and Brussels.
 The RTL Group share consequently replaced the Audiofina listing.